joergschultzelutter/pypi-publish-workflow/README.md

 # pypi-publish-workflow

 Creates a Github actions workflow for automatic publications to PyPi.
 Version data from a python file gets extracted and then used my the PyPi setup process.
+Workflow will only be triggered for the publication of new releases.

 ## Installation instructions